Dwolla/dwolla-typescript/docs/sdks/fundingsources/README.md

 ## initiateOrVerifyMicroDeposits

-Initiate or Verify micro-deposits.
+This endpoint handles two different actions:
+1. Initiating micro-deposits: No request body is required
+2. Verifying micro-deposits: Request body with micro-deposit amounts is required

+The action is determined by the presence of a request body:
-For initiating micro-deposits, no request body is required.
+- If no request body is provided, the endpoint will initiate micro-deposits
-For verifying micro-deposits, a request body with the micro-deposit amounts is required.
+- If a request body with micro-deposit amounts is provided, the endpoint will verify the micro-deposits

 ### Example Usage